nmpowell/carbon-intensity-forecast-tracking/README.md

 ### 7-day summary

 These are daily summaries from all 48 half-hour windows on each day.
-For the complete history, see `data/daily_statistics.csv`.

 #### Error, gCO2/kWh